Wildlife information and advice

 Q: How can I submit wildlife sightings to the Trust?

 A: We are always interested to hear from you with wildlife sightings.
-However, these records are best sent to the relevant recording group so that they are recorded accurately.
+These records are best sent to the relevant recording group so that they are recorded accurately.
 If you have an interesting photo or something that you need help identifying, our Facebook page is the best place to share your image.

 If you would like to report a sighting of crayfish please get in touch with UK Crayfish.